AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-creating-a-personal-website-with-jekyll-and-github-pages-a-comprehensive-guide.md

 ---
 ```

-And doing this manually for each page, like our home page, experience page, contact page, and so on:
+And doing this manually for each page—like our home page, experience page, contact page, and so on—that we create under a directory named `_pages/`:

 {% include posts/codeHeader.html name="_pages/contact.md" %}
 ```markdown